src-d/blog/content/post/review-building-static-analysis-tools.md

 code, which is clearly unacceptable.
 In order to avoid that, first **a tooling for large-scale code modifications** must be run over the whole codebase, before moving those checks to compile time for the rest of the company.

-And those are ClangMR and JavacFlume — projects that are only briefly mentioned in this insightful paper.
+And those are ClangMR and JavacFlume — very interesting projects that are only briefly mentioned in this insightful paper and are going to be the subject of a separatee blog post soon.

 *That is it, thank you for reading.
-We will post more on papers in this field soon.*
+Stay tuned, we will post more on papers in this field soon.*